 These maps, below, give periodic snapshots of where people are report the mill’s nasty plume, starting from 2015.

-It’s a community mapping project by people who have joined the Facebook group MillOdorous, starting in 2015 (contact the page admin to join!).
+It’s a community mapping project by people who joined the Facebook group MillOdorous, from 2015 (note: since this was written, the page has since closed down).

 Members report where and when they experience the mill’s fumes, which gets “pinned” on a map.
 A volunteer periodically sends map updates to a host of officials and others who need to be aware that the mill’s fumes are an ongoing issue for us, and hopefully, will support them in acting to protect our collective well-being.

 It’s a conversation: Lack of a pin doesn’t say “no smell here!” — not surprisingly pins ebb and flow as the winds shift seasonally, as well as when people learn about the project, and are in or out of town in a given month.

 The big point, though, is presence of any pins says that the mill’s fumes go beyond their fenceline regularly and nearly constantly, and have negatively impact us and our lives.